-Once everything is clean, the pressure washer can take its well-earned winter rest.
+Once everything is clean, the water blaster can take its well-earned winter rest.
 Remember:

 Drain any remaining water from the device.
 The easiest way to do this is to briefly start the machine again – for around half a minute - after removing the high-pressure hose and switching off the water supply.
 If water remains in the device and freezes, the expansion force of the ice can damage the pump and seals.

 You may also be interested in:

 Tips to avoid dust and dirt in your home

 It’s something we’re all too familiar with: you've just rid your house of dust, and there's another grey layer of it on your furniture and floors.
 And so the job starts all over again.
 It can be frustrating.
 It's no wonder that we don't like doing these household tasks.
 Here are some tips for keeping on top of the dirt.

 Five tips for a clean home with pets